Gaeto95/xinfinitygames/README.md

 ---

-**Experience the future of gaming at Infinite Arcade - where every click creates something completely new, and the community decides what stays.**
+**Experience the future of gaming at xinfinitygames - where every click creates something completely new, and the community decides what stays.**